Your Java’s Partner in Crime: The Best Coconut Milk for Coffee [2020 Update]

 - Calcium: 100mg

-Naturally, the exact values will vary from one brand to another.
-Some brands will fortify their milks so that they have higher levels of calcium or vitamins.
+Naturally, the exact amounts will vary from one brand to another.
+Some brands will fortify their milks so that they have higher levels of nutrients or vitamins.

 To make sure that you stick to a balanced diet, keep an eye on the number of calories, total fat, and sodium content.